 A delegation of senior Chinese officials is in Washington March 17-18 for bilateral meetings with Administration officials on climate change and other environmental issues.

 Special Envoy for Climate Change Todd Stern and Vice Chairman Xie Zhenhua of the Chinese National Development and Reform Commission will chair an intersessional meeting of the U.S.-China Climate Change Working Group (CCWG) at the State Department.
 The two sides will assess ongoing collaboration and discuss next steps in advance of this summer’s U.S. - China Strategic and Economic Dialogue (S&ED).
-Established during Secretary Kerry’s first trip to Beijing on April 14, 2013, the
+Established during Secretary Kerry’s first trip to Beijing on April 14, 2013, the U.S.-China Climate Change Working Group aims to catalyze cooperative efforts to address climate change by the

 United States and China.
 CCWG participants will assess progress and discuss next steps on: